 Acknowledge the Disagreement

 The second step in a difficult and adversarial negotiating situation is to acknowledge that there is disagreement.
 It’s okay to state openly that there is a difference of opinion and to get the disagreement out on the table.
-“It sounds like you feel strongly about that position and it’s really important to you or that something has changed.”
+“It sounds like you feel strongly about that position and it’s really important.”
 People like to be acknowledged and heard, even if you aren’t immediately agreeing with them.
-Acknowledging their perspective has the effect of diffusing the charge behind their emotion before you jump in and try to respond or convince them why you’re right.
-When done with genuine interest, this can shift the dialog.
+Acknowledging their perspective has the effect of diffusing the charge behind their emotion and helps delay the urge for you to jump in and immediately respond or convince them why you’re right.
+When done with genuine interest, this can positively shift the nature of the dialog.